Skip to contents

 Details

-• L1 and L2 distance aggregations over vectors or rows of matrices/data frames.
+• har_deviation_l1() and har_deviation_l2() aggregate magnitudes over vectors or over rows of matrices/data frames.

 References